IFC vs TENS: Electrical Stimulation for Pain and Swelling

 - Use of IFC should generate a strong but comfortable electrical paranesthesia at the site of the pain, to generate Aβ activity (Kitchen, 2001).

 Image 1.
 Interference Wave (Kitchen, 2001)

-Evidence to Support Use of Electrical Stimulation (TENS and IFC) for Pain
+Evidence to Support Use of Electrical Stimulation (TENS vs IFC) for Pain

 - A Cochrane systematic review found preliminary evidence that TENS reduces pain intensity over and above that seen with no treatment for acute pain (Walsh et al., 2009).
 Definitive conclusions were limited by the high risk of bias, inadequate sample sizes, and unsuccessful blinding of treatment interventions.
 Although the use of TENS as a potential treatment option for managing acute pain is debatable based on these results, it can be self-administered, is safe, and can be inexpensive (Walsh et al., 2009).